Environmental and Highways

 - In the spring and autumn of each year to check the condition of the 20 Millennium Trees on Hinwick Road and to take whatever action necessary to keep them in good condition.

 - To keep the Parish Council informed of any matters of concern that cannot be dealt with by the committee.

 - On an annual basis and in conjunction with the Finance Committee prepare a list/plan of the areas of grass to be mowed in and around the village.
-The contract to be subsequently prepared by the Finance Committee.

 - Composition - see Environmental and Highways Working Party